Timothy J. Yeatman: Career and research

-Yeatman has been continuously funded by the National Cancer Institute (NCI) since 1997.
+Yeatman has been continuously funded by the National Cancer Institute (NCI) since 1993.
 He spent 20 years at the Moffitt Cancer Center as a physician scientist, with a clinical and research focus on the problems linked to colorectal cancer.
 He has spent more than 10 years in the field of molecular profiling and gene expression classifier development, working in the environment of team science and multidisciplinary collaboration.
 Yeatman has active and completed grants funded by NCI as well as the state of Florida.
-Finally, he was recently awarded a UO1 SPECS2 grant to develop CRC predictive molecular signatures.
-He has helped deliver personalized cancer care by utilizing this large database to find the right patients for the right drug trials and matching patients through genetic analysis of cancers.
 Yeatman holds numerous patents that include the identification of the first human mutations in the SRC oncogene (Patent Number 7803909) and methods for matching patients to clinical trials using a molecular database (Patent Numbers 8175896, 8095389, 20110288890, 20080033658).

 Yeatman is a pioneer in personalized medicine, having headed the development of the world's largest human tumor bio-repository and database with comprehensive molecular profiling of approximately 20,000 tumor specimens.
 He was the principal architect of the Total Cancer Care (TCC) initiative in personalized medicine, and served as the president and founding chief scientific officer of M2Gen (a wholly owned subsidiary of the MCC that implemented and managed the TCC project).
 He participated in recruiting a nationwide network of 18 hospitals (TCC Consortium) that collected, macrodissected, curated and profiled more than 20,000 snap frozen tumor samples on a single Affymetrix platform with a commercial pipeline.
 Yeatman also served as chair of the Joint Scientific Committee, and the co-chair of the Joint Operating Committee, which made him the primary liaison with Merck & Co. in developing and managing the more than $150 million project and the derivative science.

 Awards and recognition

-Yeatman has received numerous honors and awards including the James IV Association of Surgeons Traveling Fellowship, Europe; the Center Director’s Award for Outstanding Research at Moffitt Cancer Center; and the James Ewing Foundation Trainee Award, Society of Surgical Oncology, and the Million Dollar Researcher award at the University of South Florida.
-Yeatman has been continuously funded through additional grants from the American Cancer Society, including a Director’s Challenge Award for the global profiling of human colon cancer.
+Yeatman has received numerous honors and awards including the James IV Association of Surgeons Traveling Fellowship, Europe; the Center Director's Award for Outstanding Research at Moffitt Cancer Center; and the James Ewing Foundation Trainee Award, Society of Surgical Oncology, and the Million Dollar Researcher award at the University of South Florida.
+Yeatman has been continuously funded through additional grants from the American Cancer Society, including a Director's Challenge Award for the global profiling of human colon cancer.
 He is a member of numerous societies including the American Surgical Association and the Society of Surgical Oncology and the American Association for Cancer Research.
-He has published around 150 articles in the top peer-reviewed journals in his field, including the prestigious Science, Nature Genetics, Nature Medicine, Nature Reviews Cancer, as well as the Journal of the National Cancer Institute, and Cancer Research,.
+He has published around 150 articles in the top peer-reviewed journals in his field, including the prestigious Science, Nature Genetics, Nature Medicine, Nature Reviews Cancer, as well as the Journal of the National Cancer Institute, and Cancer Research.